 Bone marrow is a soft, spongy tissue inside the large bones of the body such as the hip bones.
-Bone marrow consists of stem cells, which are large, primitive, undifferentiated cells that are the main constituent of blood and produce red and white blood cells and platelets, supported by fibrous tissue called the stroma.
+Bone marrow is made up of stem cells, which are large, primitive, undifferentiated cells that are the main constituent of blood and produce red and white blood cells and platelets, supported by fibrous tissue called the stroma.

 What is a bone marrow biopsy?

 In a bone marrow biopsy, a small sample of bone marrow is taken, usually from the pelvic bone (posterior iliac spine) and sometimes from the sternum.